MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathStripPath](/windows/desktop/api/shlwapi/nf-shlwapi-pathstrippatha) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathStripPath](/windows/win32/api/shlwapi/nf-shlwapi-pathstrippathw) .

-## <a name="striptoroot"></a> ATLPath::StripToRoot
+## <a name="striptoroot"></a>ATLPath:: StripToRoot

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathStripToRoot](/windows/desktop/api/shlwapi/nf-shlwapi-pathstriptoroota).
+Bu işlev, [PathStripToRoot](/windows/win32/api/shlwapi/nf-shlwapi-pathstriptorootw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi